FernandoLCarvalho/Buzzvel-Required-UI/README.md

         There is a component that involves all the pages that will be rendered in this project, which is /src/app/layout.tsx.
 It serves, as its names already says, to create and control the layout of everything that will be rendered in this app.

 For this job, I used some third-party libraries, such as Prime Flex and React Icons.

+    # It's important to say that many of the CSS used in this project were grabbed from the Figma Prototipe that Buzzvel made.